issp-center-dev/Komega/doc/software/en/shiftk_overview_en.rst

    Heisenberg model in this program.

-In the computation of the Green's function, we use either the following two method acording to the type of :math:`{\hat H}` (a real- or a complex- number).
+In the computation of the Green's function, we use either the following two method according to the type of :math:`{\hat H}` (a real- or a complex- number).

 -  :math:`{\hat H}` of real numbers : Shifted Bi-Conjugate Gradient(BiCG) method